-Although it's easy to find any coin dealer, finding an honest and qualified dealer is a lot harder.
-You want a coin dealer who knows numismatics well, is financially stable, respected by his peers, has demonstrated care for ethics, and from whom you have recourse in case of a dispute.
+Although it's easy to find somebody selling coins, finding an honest and qualified coin dealer is a lot more difficult.
+You want a coin dealer who is well-versed in numismatics, is financially stable, respected by his peers, has demonstrated ethics, and from whom you have recourse in case of a dispute.
 Fortunately, we have the PNG (Professional Numismatists Guild), an association of coin dealers who have met strict standards to join.
 Here are the five questions you should answer before doing business with any coin dealer.

 1. Is the Coin Dealer Experienced?